developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 2. **Enter a project name and click “Submit”** or press ENTER:
  <img alt="" style="height:250px" src="EKD_splash.png"/>
  <br>
-3. Select a target device from the drop-down and click the “Confirm” button:
+3. **Select a target device** from the drop-down and click the “Confirm” button:
  <img alt="" style="height:367px" src="ekd_select_device.png"/>
  <br>

-**When the project name is displayed in the upper-left corner of the main designer screen as below, EKD is ready to create custom layouts**.
+**When the project name is displayed in the upper-left corner of the main designer screen (as below), EKD is ready to create custom layouts**.

 > **Note**: Once a project is created, its target device and other project-level settings cannot be changed.